marialagunero/firstcodereview/readme.md

 ### Description

-_This page is our first code review.
-This is the starting of our work Portfolio.
+_This page is my first code review.
+This is the starting of my work Portfolio.
 In it is information about me, and projects/repositories that are viewable on GitHub._

 ## Program Setup Instructions